tuananh1006/VCS-Information-Management-Web/README.md

    - **Grant and hash password**
    - **Create trigger ,function ,procedure**
    - **Create View**
-   - So the schema we design like:
+   - So the ERD we design like:

       <img src="./assests/schema.JPG">